 Ivana – love her lipstick, dress, and necklace.
 A woman who knows what looks good on her never goes out of style.
-Perhaps the blush is a little cooler than the lips, bah, she still looks great.
 True Spring needs a lot of cosmetic colour for their magic to happen.
 Nobody can outdo them cream skin, lagoon eyes, clear apricot cheeks, and pure coral lip colours, all swirling around.
 Colours aren’t too blended because they aren’t on the natural face.
-Ivana’s lips, cheeks, and eyes are distinct (I’d even define her brows more).
-I’ve said Ivanka, her daughter, may be a True Spring and she has some of her mother’s qualities, but her voice is deep and her manner blunt, more Autumnal.
+Ivana’s lips, cheeks, and eyes are distinct.
+I have said that Ivanka, her daughter, may be a True Spring.
+She has some of her mother’s qualities, but her voice is deep and her manner blunt, more Autumnal.
 Who knows?

 By comparing the neighbour Seasons of Light Spring (the natural colouring made up of True Spring’s base palette, then cooled and hazed by a wash from Summer’s, so 2 True Season parents = Neutral Season) and True Spring (the natural colouring defined by pure, light, warm, yellow-based pigments), you can see the size of the visual heat shift.
 You can see darkness and saturation shifts as well when you look from one Polyvore to the next.

 For the good of the group, Spring, wear more colour than anyone else.
-It’s a good rule, rather like ‘always be the most sober person in the room’.
+It’s a good rule, rather like always be the most sober person in the room.
 For the office, keep the number of juicy colours to one big block and one little one, which could be lipstick or earrings, a watch or scarf.
 Try keeping the very colorful items near you but not on you if you feel too much at first.
 A colourful jacket or sweater you can drape or carry, a clutch or wallet, a hair accessory on the back of your head, shoes, a laptop case, it all counts if it’s seen in your vicinity.
-Colour signals confidence, creativity, imagination, sensitivity, and an open-mind.
-If I’m hiring, those and self-motivation are what I’m looking for because they’re near impossible to teach, learn, or implant.
+Colour signals confidence, creativity, imagination, sensitivity, self-motivation, and an open-mind.
+If I am hiring, those are what I’m looking for because they are near impossible to teach, learn, or implant.

 All-one-colour looks too quiet.
 Analogous colours are too gradual.
 Spring jumps around more, facial expressions changing every few moments.
 The person looks like a lot of colour and is better balanced when dressed that way.
 Of course, nobody looks like a lot of colour right out of bed.
 Most humans look like variations of brown.
 We don’t sit at the Food Court and see the yellow-based people.
 If you stood everyone side-by-side, you’d see the yellow ones.
 Dressed in their best colours instead of the colours of pavement that are favored these days, suddenly everyone looks different and more like themselves.